Geshna111/Customer-Segmentation-Targeted-Marketing-Strategy/README.md

 ### 🔴 At Risk Customers
 - Low activity, infrequent purchases, and high likelihood of churn

+## Segment Distribution & Revenue Contribution

+- High Value Customers → 0.3% of customers, contributing ~18.6% of total revenue
+- Loyal Customers → 4.7% of customers, contributing ~29.1% of total revenue
+- Potential Customers → 70.4% of customers, contributing ~46.6% of total revenue
+- At Risk Customers → 24.6% of customers, contributing ~5.8% of total revenue

+This highlights strong revenue concentration, where a small percentage of high-value and loyal customers contribute a disproportionately large share of total revenue.

 ## Key Visualizations

 ### Customer Segment Distribution